The Shale Trail

 A new route through West Lothian’s industrial past…

 LFGNP are interested in examining the potential to develop a “Shale Trail” across West Lothian, that connects and highlights key heritage sites linked to the shale oil history.
 The industry, which operated in the area for over a century and declined in the mid-20th century, has not only shaped local and national history, but has moulded the local landscape too.
-A CSGN Development Fund application for a feasibility study was successful, and we are now waiting the outcome of a LEADER application to provide match funding.

 Back to the future